 GRTDHX and Other Similar MP3 Players

 Just as the generic item before, this one has a few options on Amazon that are very similar.
 Right now though, this is the one with the best price and features.
+Still, I think you’ll find it a bit clunky compared to the other options above.

 Fake Customer Reviews for Generic MP3s